robertogallea/laravel-codicefiscale/README.md

 [![Laravel >=6.0][ico-laravel]][link-laravel]
 [![Sponsor me!][ico-sponsor]][link-sponsor]

-Laravel-FiscalCode is a package for the management of the Italian <code>CodiceFiscale</code> (i.e. tax number).
+laravel-codicefiscale is a package for the management of the Italian <code>CodiceFiscale</code> (i.e. tax number).
 The package allows easy validation and parsing of the CodiceFiscale.
 It is also suited for Laravel since it provides a convenient custom validator for request validation.